yumetsuro/U-N-Own.github.io/_tabs/about.md

 ---

 ## About me
-Hi my name's Vincenzo Gargano i'm a student, self taught musician/artist and some other stuff i can't remember because i'm bad at...
+I'm Vincenzo Gargano i'm a student in Artificial Intelligence, self taught musician and artist.

 In this website i'll write about music, art, science and all the stuff i'm intrested in and i think it's worth sharing.
 Trying maybe to connect them in some way.

 ## My Studies
 I'm currently enrolled in AI master degree in **UniPi** (Pisa, Italy).
 I'm currently self studying **Computational Neuroscience** and **Dynamical and Complex Systems**.
 I'm intrested in connections between those two fields and *broadly speaking*: **Machine Learning**.
 During my master degree i've discovered about how much important is **Probability/Statistical learning theory** for AI methods so i'll focus on that too.

-## My Music
+# My passions

 I play guitar, i don't currently have particular project but i'm eager to start one.
 I'm intrested in **Jazz Fusion**, **Funk** and bubbly sounding things.
 I'm also intrested in **Electronic Music** and **Sound Design**, maybe in future i'll study something to start doing some production.

-## My Art
-Still learning, i can't draw from scratch but i'm good at drawing from references.
-I'm intrested in **Digital Art** and restoring part of manga panels, coloring them and so on.
+I'm really good at drawing from references.
+I'm intrested in **Digital Art** and restoring and coloring my favourite manga panels.
+Applying math to art is something i'm into too, creating shaders or art programming like live music coding.

 ## My Socials
-Here i'll post, music and art and myself.
+Here i'll post, music and art.
 [Instagram]: https://www.instagram.com/cenzogargano/

 <!---